 At about that time, I had found a job that did pay less than 360 DM a month.
 However, it permitted buying a pair of cool pumps or booties from brands like Peter Kaiser, or Bally when they were on sale twice a year.
 I also picked up dancing again after a long break since graduating from High School.
 Guess what kind of dancing?
 I joined the University of Cologne’s Rock’n Roll team.

 When working on my MS and PhD theses, my style developed towards what was called in West Germany the Banker Style also known as power dressing.
 It was a cheap version of Euro Chic.
-This style was worn by young women who wanted to look professional, but couldn’t fork over the money for high quality suits, blazers, pencil skirts, coats and bags.
+This style was worn by young women who wanted to look professional, but couldn’t fork over the money for high quality suits, blazers, pencil skirts, coats and bags – you name it.
 We made our own necklaces.
-Faux pearl necklaces were a must.
+Faux pearl necklaces were a must-have.
 We shopped at H&M for cheap business clothes.
 Denim and anything casual was reserved for the weekends, but statement pumps and a bold statement necklace were a must.
 Lust items were a swatch or Tissot watch.

-I even wanted to get married in a black fit-and-flare dress with a daisy head band.
-However, my husband had already his gray double breasted suit and thought the wedding photos would turn out to dark.
-Thus, I went for a red skirt suit and a black hat.
+I even wanted to get married in a black fit-and-flare dress with a daisies head band.
+However, my husband had already his gray double breasted suit.
+He thought the wedding photos would turn out too dark and dull.
+Therefore, I went for a red skirt suit and a black hat.

 I date the onset of my American Classic style back to 2000, when I spent my sabbatical at the National Center for Atmospheric Research in Boulder, Colorado.
 I fell in love with denim beyond the pair of black or midnight blue jeans.
 I added denim jackets to my wardrobe and wore them with my straight skirts or over my printed summer dresses.

-It still love wearring black.
+I still love wearing black.
 However, lately, I like to add a very dark brown like dark chocolate to the neutrals.
 This color still permits playing with the dramatic contrast of my light skin with dark clothes, but the color is more forgiving to my changing skin (read wrinkles). 😉